Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_08_asserting_on_the_elements_of_the_list/description.md

 ![alt text](https://github.com/Jarcionek/Bad-Practices-of-Testing/blob/master/src/java/presentation/_08_asserting_on_the_elements_of_the_list/before-console.png)

 Also, writing all these assertions is large boiler plate.
-It's error prone (e.g. index) and contains a lot of duplication.
+It is error prone (e.g. index) and contains a lot of duplication.

 ### Solution: